MEAFA Professional Development Workshop on Stochastic Frontier Analysis using Stata, 13-17 February 2017

 Venue and computing facilities

-The workshop takes place at the computer labs of The University of Sydney Business School Building H69.
+The workshop takes place at the computer Lab 4 at The University of Sydney Business School Codrington Building H69.
+The H69 Codrington Building is adjacent to the new Business School building.
+For directions, go to Campus Maps and search for the H69.

 Desktop PCs with Stata 14 licenses for Microsoft Windows are provided onsite.
 You can also work on your own laptop but you cannot access the web using the University of Sydney server.
 To install the temporary one-month Stata 14 license on your own laptop (Mac or PC) allow for at least 15 minutes.
 No printing facilities are available.